bfigge1/website-1/content/authors/admin/_index.md

 In my job market paper, I study Crisis Pregnancy Centers and how they shape fertility outcomes.

-I will be available for interviews at the annual ASSA Meeting.
+I'm on the job market and will be available for interviews at the annual ASSA Meeting.